Communications in Natural Resources Training, Lebanon, November 2018

 There is some overlap in the stage of development categories.
 Some countries listed as explorers may have made small discoveries and some established producers seeking to open their offshore or onshore acreage could also be listed as explorers, for instance.

-In Central America and the Caribbean current member countries include Mexico, Belize, Dominican Republic, Jamaica, Barbados, Bahamas, Trinidad & Tobago, and Turks and Caicos Islands.
+In Central America and the Caribbean current member countries include Mexico, Belize, Dominican Republic, Jamaica, Barbados, Bahamas, and Trinidad & Tobago.

 Who are we?